micahgodbolt/fluent-ui-react-staging/specs/ExampleSpec.md

 ### Component design tokens

-> Assuming the Fluent UI styling system, a component styling may reference design tokens.
+> Assuming the Fluent UI styling system, a component's styling may reference design tokens.
 >
 > Tokens represent the general look and feel of the various visual slots.
 Tokens feed values into the styling during applicable conditions.
 >